timnetworks/cfk-skeleton-structure/README.md

 (address for under map) 282 West 151 Street, New York, NY 10039

+# Impact

+The Change for Kids approach makes a positive impact on the lives of nearly 5,000 students at 13 partner schools in all five boroughs.
+With the help of supporters like you, Change for Kids raised $1.7 million this past year to combat educational inequity in New York City.
+This funded 57,833 programming hours and 115 volunteer events  thats over 4,700 volunteer hours dedicated to students.
+80% of students in Change for Kids partner schools received new coats, winter accessories, or gifts during the 2018 holiday season.
+With an equal focus on academics, social-emotional learning, and community engagement, CFK truly does make change for kids.

+# Donate

 ## Help Create Change for Kids

-Whether you volunteer, fundraise, or attend an event to benefit Change for Kids, you are making a difference in the lives of almost 5,000 students throughout NYC.
+Whether you volunteer, fundraise, or attend an event to benefit Change for Kids, you'll help create opportunities for young people to see themselves with different options and reimagine their own possibilities.

-Check out a complete catalog of all our volunteer opportunities here.
-To learn more about corporate sponsorship opportunities, contact our Managing Director of Development and Communications, Natalie Auerbach.

-To learn more about volunteer opportunities, contact our Director of Corporate Engagement and Strategy, Zareta Ricks.

-Change or kids is proud to be certified by Points of Light.
+Change for Kids is proud to be certified by Points of Light.
 As a Service Enterprise organization, we are equipped to leverage the time and talent of our volunteers to meet the mission of our organization.

 **Events**